CIRCLES OF LIGHT

 There are teachings that feel ancient the moment you hear them—not because they are old, but because they describe something the soul recognizes before the mind does.
 They name something the soul already knows.
 For me, that moment arrived with two short passages from Rav Kook’s Orot HaTeshuva (14:6–7).
 These teachings, written a century ago, feel of remarkable contemporary relevance, especially for the women of our generation.
 That is the point of departure for this article which Rav Kook articulates a spiritual anthropology of remarkable contemporary relevance.

-Today, the teachings of Arizal and Rabbi Shimon bar Yochai—once guarded secrets known only to mystics—are emerging through women’s breath, women’s hands, women’s paintbrushes, women’s movement, women’s tears, women’s laughter, women’s circles, women’s mikvaot.
-Not in theory—in the body.
+Today, the teachings of the Arizal — once whispered in small circles of seekers — are re-emerging through women’s breath, women’s hands, women’s paintbrushes, women’s movement, women’s tears, women’s laughter, and women’s sacred gatherings.

 The mochin (intellect) are descending into the heart.
 The heart is descending into the body.
 And the body is rising into light.
 This is not metaphor.
 This is geulah-consciousness.